The article was updated on December 3, 2025.

 There are several reasons why code documentation is crucial for any project:

 - Knowledge transfer.
+A 2025 onboarding report noted that only 12 % of U.S. employees feel their company has a good onboarding process.
 Code documentation helps preserve the knowledge and expertise of developers, ensuring that code is readable by any expert outside the developing party.
 It allows external developers to understand the codebase and make necessary changes without requiring additional assistance.
 Thus, it facilitates the smooth transfer of knowledge to the customer or new team members, reducing onboarding time and maintaining productivity.
+One of our fintech clients reported that after implementing our documentation standards, their internal team was able to take over maintenance independently within just 3 weeks, compared to the typical 3-month handover period they experienced with previous vendors.

 - Maintenance and troubleshooting.
 Software projects require ongoing maintenance and updates.
 Well-documented code makes it easier to identify and fix bugs, address issues, and make enhancements.
 Documentation helps developers quickly grasp the code’s intent, answering the ‘HOW’ question, and making the maintenance process more efficient.